uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 When the client calls a method in a wrong way, they should get back a fault with an appropriate code (could vary for different cases like wrong parameter type or non-existing method).

-### (Hypothetical) Solution 7: Discard Uyuni
-Go wild and declare Uyuni API unstable - i.e. users cannot make any assumptions based on the API Version.
-They should always target the newest Uyuni release in their scripts (and they are responsible for updating them).

-#### Pros
-- Scripts using the API could use API version for checking agains SUMA -> no needed change on `spacecmd`.
-- No need for introducing the API "flavor"

-####
-- Hostile against Uyuni users

 ## CI Job